Compendium

 The word compendium arrives from the Latin word compeneri, meaning "to weigh together or balance".
 The 21st century has seen the rise of democratized, online compendia in various fields.

 Meaning, etymology and definitions

 The Latin prefix 'con-' is used in compound words to suggest, 'a being or bringing together of many objects' and also suggests striving for completeness with perfection.
-And compenso means balance, poise, weigh, offset.
+And compenso means "to balance, poise, weigh, offset."